Operation removes Gadhafi-era chemical weapons materials from Libya

 Washington (CNN)Chemical weapons-related materials developed during Moammar Gadhafi's decades-long rule were removed from Libya as part of an international maritime operation, US officials said Thursday.

-The Denmark-led operation took place Saturday and was coordinated by the Organization for the Prevention of Chemical Weapons (OPCW).
+The Denmark-led operation took place Saturday and was coordinated by the Organization for the Prohibition of Chemical Weapons (OPCW).
 It was conducted in accordance with a UN resolution at the request of the Libyan Government of National Accord (GNA), according to a statement issued by National Security Council spokesman Ned Price.

 Price called the 500 tons that was removed "the remains of the chemical weapons stockpile accumulated by Moammar Gadhafi's regime."